Frank Leland: Personal life

 In his life outside of baseball, Frank Leland served as a clerk in the Criminal Court, a clerk in the Circuit Court, and a clerk in the Board of Review.
 At one point, he served as a Deputy Sheriff.
 And he also held a position as member of the Board of County Commissioners in Cook County in Chicago, Illinois.

-He was married to Finnie, and his father's name was Charles, (noted as "Chas.") according to his death certificate.
+He was married to Fanny Hafford on Dec.
+3, 1908 in Chicago Illinois, and his father's name was Charles, (noted as "Chas.") according to his death certificate.

 Also on his death certificate, the undertaker appears to have marked Leland's death as Aortic Insufficiency due to exhaustion.
 He was buried at the Lincoln Cemetery in Chicago, Illinois.